 - Lack of access to the right treatment and care.
 The current “one-size fits all” approach to treatment and care for those diagnosed with advanced bowel cancer is not working and needs to change to improve survival rates.
 Many patients are not being referred for life-saving surgery or struggle to get access to drugs that have been shown to be effective.
 This includes access to liver and lung specialists.

 - Consequences of treatment.
-Patients under-going treatments for advanced bowel cancer experience a range of side-effects which significantly impact their quality of life – both physical and emotional.
+Patients under-going treatments for advanced bowel cancer experience a range of side-effects which significantly impact their quality of life – both physically and emotionally.
 Unfortunately, patients don’t often get access to the treatment and support to alleviate these side-effects.

 What are we campaigning for?

-- A personalised approach to treatment and care to ensure advanced bowel cancer patients have access to the full range of treatment that is right for them – from specialist surgery through to ongoing treatment, care and support.
+- A personalised approach to treatment and care to ensure advanced bowel cancer patients have access to the full range of treatment that is right for them – from access to genetic testing at diagnosis and specialist surgery through to ongoing treatment, care and support.